adona-dev/janAI/README.md

 -AI-powered scheme recommendation for citizens

 #Purpose
-This project was created as an experimental AI civic assistant prototype and can be used as a foundation for building intelligent public service systems.
+ -This project was created as an experimental AI civic assistant prototype and can be used as a foundation for building intelligent public service systems.